 February 2020

-At Canterbury Hospital, Dr Omar Ahmed, one of these so-called Immigrants.
-One of those people who, without, the NHS would be in an even more fragile state.
-The second person to bother to take me seriously with this frightening condition.
+At Canterbury Hospital, Dr Omar Ahmed is one of these so-called Immigrants.
+One of those people without whom the NHS would be in an even more fragile state.
+The second person to bother to take me seriously about this frightening condition.
 He diagnosed it as Meniere’s Disease.
 I had never heard of this disease.
 There are treatments for this,’ he said, and started me on a course of medication.

 Rising (or falling) quickly..

-‘I can’t guarantee this will help but I will guarantee that I will see you in 3 months.’
+‘I can’t guarantee this will help, but I will guarantee that I will see you in 3 months.’
 A letter arrived 3 days later.
 Early February 2020.
-Unfortunately, Covid hit us, lock downs, NHS in crisis, no hospital appointments and as for ringing my GP practice?
+Unfortunately, COVID-19 hit us.
+Lockdowns, NHS in crisis, no hospital appointments, and as for ringing my GP practice?
 Forget it.
 It’s like trying to call God?

 ‘..you are in queue position 5……’ on and on and messages, endlessly repeating.. ‘do not ring the surgery’ do not ….
-I had no luck with getting repeat meds delivered and somehow it all went wrong and each med came at a different time and I am afraid to go out on my own.
-I don’t want to fall down outside again.. they don’t seem to care.
-My hospital appointment to follow up was cancelled because of lock down.
+I had no luck with getting repeat meds delivered, and somehow it all went wrong, and each med came at a different time, and I am afraid to go out on my own.
+I don’t want to fall down outside again.
+They don’t seem to care.
+My hospital appointment to follow up was cancelled because of the lockdown.
 I am not holding my breath.
 Carry on sorting.
 Carry on writing.
 Carry on planting.
 Carry on feeling anxious.
 Carry on wondering..
 When?
-Carry on not sleeping.
+Carry on, do not sleep.
 Carry on sweating nightmares.

-I had been though a similar experience in 2008 when no one bothered with my back problems.
-‘Go home and buy some Ibuprofen in the Chemist.’ was all I got.
-I was rescued after 2 years of agony, spasms, nerve damage, dragging my left leg as if it were a dead fish.
-Flown back from working in Madrid in a wheelchair in 2008.
-Still, no help until a wonderful GP, Dr. Louise Irvine came round and stepped into action.
-MRI scan the following afternoon, rushed into Lewisham hospital that night, where I remained for a week waiting to be moved to Kings College for surgery.
+I had been through a similar experience in 2008 when no one bothered with my back problems.
+‘Go home and buy some Ibuprofen in the Chemist,’ was all I got.
+I was rescued after 2 years of agony, spasms, nerve damage, and dragging my left leg as if it were a dead fish.
+I flew back from working in Madrid in a wheelchair in 2008.
+Still, no help.
+Then an excellent GP, Dr. Louise Irvine, came round and stepped into action.
+I had an MRI scan the following afternoon, rushed into Lewisham hospital that night, where I remained for a week waiting to be moved to King’s College for surgery.

 Forties, Cromarty, Forth,

-Four and a half hours of surgery and after a week I was returned to Lewisham Hospital.
-I had to learn to walk again, sell my home in Deptford: too many stairs.
+Four and a half hours of surgery, and after a week, I was returned to Lewisham Hospital.
+I had to learn to walk again.
+I had to leave my home in Deptford because there were too many stairs.
 My flat was at the top of a converted office block.
-A long flight of stairs at the front door, a long corridor and a twisty iron staircase to reach the 3 flats at the top.
+A long flight of stairs at the front door, a long corridor and a twisty spiral iron staircase to reach the three flats at the top.
 I loved that place.
-And my garden on the roof.
+And my garden upon the roof.

-We were in the middle of the Banking crisis, 2009, and wham, total disaster, my whole world in tatters, the last decades of my life were looking bleak.
-Priced out of my own home town.
+We were in the middle of the Banking crisis, 2009, and wham, total disaster, my whole world in tatters, the last decades?
+My life was looking bleak, priced out of my own home town.
 I left in 2010, moving to Folkestone in Kent from my flat above Deptford High Street.

 Garden Folkestone 2010